mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/06-custom-types.md

 ### Custom types have arbitrary validation logic

 It's now time to finally get to the validation part.
-A validation function is the last bit of code we need to provide the `types.custom` builder to get a new Mondrian type.
+A validation function is the last bit of code we need to provide the `model.custom` builder to get a new Mondrian type.

 The validator should take as input a decoded value (of the specified inferred